 Take the end and put it through the loop.
 Pull tight.

 Trim down the excess, leaving a short tail.
 Repeat for the other knot.

 See?
 Easy peasy.

-I made a bajillion of them.
-I still have a bajillion of them.
+I made a bazillion of them.
+I still have a bazillion of them.
 I think if I did it again I would attach the bracelets to my business cards so that everyone who picked up a card from the business card table would also get one.

 I guess I already have bracelets for my next blog conference.

 If you make some I’d love to see them.
 Share them via social media with the hashtag #ambersimmonsblog.

 Check out my other DIY jewelry posts for more ideas.